thanwinnikki/tp/docs/UserGuide.md

 title: User Guide
 ---

 ThunderCat (TC) is a **desktop app designed for Year 2 Computing Students.** The application acts as an address book for contacts with *added support for group projects*.
+You can manage contacts, organise them into project groups and manage your tasks according to those groups.

+ThunderCat **also** acts as a tool for Year 2 Computing Students to build up their confidence in using a **Command Line Interface** (CLI) to navigate applications and manipulating **JSON files** - a popular data file format widely used in Computing.

-You can manage contacts, organise them into project groups and manage your tasks according to the groups.
-ThunderCat **does not** act as a messaging application, rather just a task management and contact management application specifically for group projects.
-The application is optimized for use via a **Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+ThunderCat **does not** act as a messaging application.
+This application is optimized for you to use via a **Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, ThunderCat can get your project groups' management tasks done faster than traditional GUI apps.

 ___
 <a name="table-of-contents"></a>